 What video formats are supported?

 Our converter supports MP4 (with H.264/H.265 codec) and WEBM (with VP8/VP9 codec).
 These two formats cover the vast majority of video files you'll encounter.
 MP4 is universally supported across all browsers and devices.
 WEBM has excellent support in Chrome, Firefox, and Edge, with Safari support added in recent versions.
-If your video is in a different format (AVI, MOV, MKV), you'll need to convert it to MP4 or WEBM first using a tool like HandBrake or FFmpeg.
+If your video is in a different format (AVI, MOV, MKV), you'll convert it to MP4 or WEBM first using a tool like HandBrake or FFmpeg.

 What is the maximum GIF length?